 Consistent with the Family Educational Rights and Privacy Act of 1974, all of Ohio University’s policies and practices governing the collection, maintenance, review, and release of student records will be based upon the principles of confidentiality and your individual right to privacy.
 The specific policy is detailed at www.ohio.edu/policy/12-020.html.

-Grading:
+GRADING: